 Williams serves as a global adviser for the app, which also features social and business networking components that encourage women to "make the first move."
 She announced her partnership with the company during a Super Bowl ad.

-According to Bumble, women only received 2 percent of all venture capital funding in 2017.
+According to Bumble, women received only 2 percent of all venture capital funding in 2017.
 Black women, who have been called the most educated and most entrepreneurial demographic in the U.S., only received 0.2 percent of all venture funding, the site reports.

 The Bumble Fund will "focus only early-stage investments, primarily in businesses founded and led by women of color and those from underrepresented groups," and provide successful applicants an average investment of $25,000 and a range of from $5,000 to $250,000.